Walid-Allaf/Leon/README.md

 1. We are allowed to use all files for both personal and commercial projects.
 2. We are allowed to use the resources from graphberry.com site for any personal or commercial projects.

-And I am learning to program this design on [Elzero Web School](https://elzero.org/practical-html-css/) on [YouTube](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzHSjcR-HnW9tnxyuye8KbF)
+And I learned to program this design on [Elzero Web School](https://elzero.org/practical-html-css/) on [YouTube](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzHSjcR-HnW9tnxyuye8KbF)

 Thanks For graphberry.com and Osama Elzero :heart: